 One of the core features of Ticketmaster is the ability for users to purchase tickets to their favorite events.
 Using Bubble, it’s possible to harness the power of several plugins to easily support this feature.

-In this guide, we’ll be using the Stripe plugin to process credit card payments through Stripe.
+In this guide, we’ll be using the Stripe plugin to process credit card payments for an event booking through Stripe.

 Note: After integrating this plugin, you’ll need to first configure your API keys within the plugin settings.